enotspe/fortinet-2-elasticsearch/README.md

 **Translations Sheets**

-We got Log reference guides and turn them into sheets so we can process the data.
-We need to merge fields, verify fields mapping(data type), look for filed that overlap with ECS fields, translate fields to ECS, and make mapping and pipelines configs.
+This is the start of the journey, we needed to fully understand the dataset we were facing before writing a single line of logstash pipeline.
+So, we got the Log Reference guides and turn them into spreadsheets so we can process the data.
+We need to denormalize data, merge fields, verify fields mapping (data type), look for filed that overlap with ECS fields, translate fields to ECS, make mapping and pipelines configs.

 All the Fortinet to ECS fields translation will be managed by product on a Google sheet.